Pelosi and 9 of the Democrats running for president are coming to SC starting Friday

 It's a political double-header day with two Pints and Politics events scheduled to take place at Palmetto Brewing.

 The first event run between noon-2 p.m. and will feature questions for U.S. Sen. Michael Bennet, D-Colo.
-Free tickets can be obtained online here.
+Free tickets can be obtained online at postandcourier.com/pintsandpolitics.
 Afterward, the day will feature Hawaii Rep. Tulsi Gabbard.
-Free tickets can be obtained here.
+Free tickets can be obtained at postandcourier.com/pintsandpolitics.
 It runs from 2:30 to 4:30 p.m.

 Monday